Bonds Plus Alternatives and Chill?

 Source: Federal Reserve Bank of St. Louis.
 Calculations by Newfound Research.
 1963 is the first year for the information presented because 1953 is the first date with monthly 10-year constant maturity interest rate data.
 The 10-Year U.S. Treasuries Index is a constant maturity index calculated by assuming a 10-year bond is purchased at the beginning of every month and sold at the end of that month to purchase a new bond at par at the beginning of the next month.

-At the time of writing, the 10-year U.S. Treasury yield is currently around 5%, meaning we can confidently expect our 10-year return to be around 5% annualized.
+At the time of writing, the 10-year U.S. Treasury yield is currently around 5%, meaning we can fairly confidently expect our 10-year return to be around 5% annualized.

 This insight holds immense significance for investors navigating today’s complex financial landscape.
 Understanding the relationship between current yields and future returns can guide strategic investment decisions, especially given the recent uptick in nominal yields.